The Singapore haze makes for a blurred view of the skyline.

 #2: Prepare N95 masks

-Ensure that your family has N95 masks, which are recommended for its ability to block out fine particles.
+Ensure that your family has N95 masks, which are recommended for their ability to block out fine particles.
 There are several models of these masks, shown below:

-Samples of N95 masks available in Singapore.
+Samples of N95 masks are available in Singapore.
 Source: Ministry of Health

 Emergency 101 recommends these masks for “individuals who undertake prolonged and strenuous work outdoors when air quality is in the hazardous range ( PSI>300).”

-Also note that the masks should not be used indoors.
+Also, note that the masks should not be used indoors.
 Elderly people or those with lung or heart conditions should stop using the masks if they experience discomfort or difficulties in breathing.
-Pregnant women in their second and third trimester should not use the N95 masks for long periods.
+Pregnant women in their second and third trimesters should not use the N95 masks for long periods.

 Watch this video to learn how to put on the N95 mask correctly.